 During this period, the victim is increasingly compelled by a desire to consume human flesh.
 This compulsion becomes a necessity after they die and rise again as a ghoulish monster, having been transformed into an undead creature that subsists solely on human flesh.

-Fangs: like their claws, a nabassu may wield its fangs in battle in order to inflict their Strength rank in Edged Attack damage.
-This damage comes in the form of a painful bite, and helps a nabassu to quickly consume its victims in order to steal their power!
+Fangs: like their claws, a nabassu may wield its fangs in battle to inflict their Strength rank in Edged Attack damage.
+This damage comes in the form of a painful bite, and helps a nabassu to quickly consume its victims to steal their power!

 Intangibility (mature): twice per day, a mature nabassu may render itself completely immaterial.
 A nabassu in this state is nigh-invulnerable to mundane physical and energy attacks (Amazing (50) rank), though they are affected normally by the other six attack vectors.